California Transparency in Supply Chains Act

 Internet website: http://www.bayer.com/en/supplier-management.aspx

-External documents Overview of Supplier Management and Sustainability in Procurement practices, as communicated in past Sustainable Development Reports
+Additional Reference Documents: Overview of Supplier Management and Sustainability in Procurement Practices, as communicated in past Bayer AG Annual Reports and Sustainable Development Reports